 Etisalat’s CEO, Dumindra Ratnayaka, said, â€œThis is a landmark occasion for Etisalat and for publishing in Sri Lanka.
 We finally have a chance to be a part of the global phenomenon of eBooks that has spread through the increasing popularity of smartphones, tablet PCs and eBook readers.
 This innovation will not only see Sri Lankan Literature become easier to preserve, distribute and read but will also help take it to a global audience.
 Ultimately the ones to benefit the most will be local authors and reading enthusiasts of today and for generations to com

-EBooks and eBook readers have become a global phenomenon as the rise in smart phones and mobile devices have led consumers to look to satisfy an ever increasing segment of their needs through them.
+EBooks and eBook readers have become a global phenomenon as the rise in smartphones and mobile devices has led consumers to look to satisfy an ever-increasing segment of their needs through them.
 Sri Lankan publishers and authors haven’t been able to take advantage of this innovation though, because the cost of hosting books on major international eBook stores is too steep.

 Microimage, CEO, Harsha Purasinghe said â€œBookHUB platform and BookHUB eReader Apps provides complete inclusive ecosystem for Sri Lankan book lovers from all walks of life.
 BookHUB App even works on low end Android Smart phones which are widely becoming popular in Sri Lanka.
 Also we intend to release the BookHUB eBook reader for iOS platform covering iPhone & iPad in the near future.
 There is no doubt that the BookHUB initiative will transform Sri Lankan publishing industry to the next generation of publishing thus Sri Lankan books will be preserved forever